Tips For Cluster Housing Insurance In The UK

 Cluster Housing

-A type of housing development where multiple homes are grouped together, often sharing communal facilities or managed by a central body.
+A development where a group of homes are clustered together, often sharing communal areas or amenities, and typically managed by a residents’ association or management company.

 → Scroll right to see all columns